My Lords, I must make the usual announcement. If there is a Division in the Chamber, we must adjourn and resume after 10 minutes.

 Smart meters are themselves an enabler to greater competition in the energy retail market.
 Smart meters provide near real-time information to consumers on their energy consumption and how much it is costing them, giving consumers greater awareness, which in turn is expected to further increase consumer switching.
 The signs on this are encouraging.
 According to a report on consumer engagement in the energy market, published by Ofgem in 2017, 23% of consumers who say they have a smart meter have switched supplier in the past 12 months, compared with 17% of those who say they do not have a smart meter.
 It is worth pointing out that we would expect the level of engagement from consumers to help inform Ofgem’s review into whether the conditions for effective competition are in place.

 I turn now to the final two amendments in the name of the noble Lord, Lord Teverson—Amendments 12 and 13.
 The Government want consumers to benefit as soon as possible from the advantages of smart meters.
 That is why we continually review the rollout and take action to remove any barriers to effective delivery.
-The amendments would require, as a condition of extending powers that the Secretary of State has to amend or introduce new regulation for the purposes of smart metering, one of two conditions are first met first before those powers can commence.
+The amendments would require, as a condition of extending powers that the Secretary of State has to amend or introduce new regulation for the purposes of smart metering, one of two conditions are met first before those powers can commence.
 The noble Lord suggested either 500,000 second generation—SMETS 2—meters must have been installed or a review of the programme, focused on consumer satisfaction and value for money, must be complete.
 We do not believe that either of those conditions for commencing the extended regulatory powers are warranted or necessary.
 We are also concerned that the effect of those amendments would be to leave the Government without powers to intervene to unlock delivery barriers and ensure consumer benefits are being realised.

 I will take each condition in turn.
 I shall deal, first, with the noble Lord’s SMETS 2 target of 500,000.
 Like the noble Lord, we want to see the SMETS 2 meter installation accelerated.
 It is very small at the moment, but in the near term this should happen only if it is in the best interests of consumers.
 Setting a target would remove suppliers’ flexibility to plan and manage the rollout efficiently in order to serve their customers effectively in a competitive market and could lead to unintended consequences.
 We are assured that larger energy suppliers have commercial and financial incentives to drive them to install SMETS 2 meters as soon as is practicable.
 SMETS 2 meters unlock more of the customer base, supporting more cost-effective marketing approaches.
 They also include capability for load control and additional support for consumer access devices, thereby supporting service offers in line with energy suppliers’ potential future business strategies.
 These incentives align with regulatory imperatives to make progress, not least that our current expectations are that from later this year the installation of SMETS 1 meters will no longer count towards an energy supplier’s rollout obligations.
 We intend to include in future quarterly statistical publications—subject to sufficient supplier anonymisation—information about the number of SMETS 2 meters that have been installed, allowing for progress to be tracked and transparent.

 We agree with the noble Lord that the programme should understand its impact during operations, in terms of consumer satisfaction and value for money.
 As regards consumer satisfaction, the department commissions and receives, including via Smart Energy GB, regular survey updates on smart meter consumer satisfaction.
 I have referred to some of them, and the satisfaction levels that have been achieved.
-In terms of value for money, my right honourable friend the Minister for Business and Energy, Claire Perry, has committed, as part of the Bill passage in another place, to undertaking and publishing an updated cost-benefit analysis in 2019, which will reflect, among other things, the real benefit for consumers.
+In terms of value for money, my right honourable friend the Minister for Business and Energy, Claire Perry, has committed, as part of the Bill’s passage in another place, to undertaking and publishing an updated cost-benefit analysis in 2019, which will reflect, among other things, the real benefit for consumers.
 On this basis, the noble Lord’s condition would be duplicative and risks undermining the powers that the Government need to ensure the rollout is progressed smoothly and in consumers’ best interests.

 Can I just ask again a rather simple question?
 I understand that we are not the only country in Europe with a smart meter installation programme.
 The French claim that they have done it for half the price of the programme in the United Kingdom.
-They claim it is going to cost them €5.5 billion, whereas we are potentially spending £11 million.
+They claim it is going to cost them €5.5 billion, whereas we are potentially spending £11 billion.
 Is there any truth in that?
 Is our equipment the same as what the French are introducing?
 Is there some explanation for this suggestion that we are paying rather a lot for our equipment?

 I do not necessarily take all claims from France as seriously as the noble Lord does.
 I will certainly have a look at that claim being made by the French, but I believe we are doing reasonably well.
 Obviously, I will have a look at what they are doing and, if there are things that we can learn from that, we should do so.
 Just as we will continue to monitor delivery in this country, we will study and look at what is happening abroad.
 I have received advice about what is happening and whether we are sharing our experience with other countries and whether other countries have shared their experience with us.
 We have looked not just at what is happening throughout Europe—we have met representatives from Ireland, Sweden, Spain, Malta and, I understand, France—but we have looked further afield to India, Australia and the United States.
 Lessons we have learned include the importance of consumer engagement.
 That is why I emphasised earlier what we have done on consumer engagement.